cylc/cylc-admin/docs/proposal-group-trigger.md

 ## Background: re-running a sub-graph in Cylc 7 vs Cylc 8

-If all affected tasks and their parents are still in the Cylc 7 task pool it may be easier to rerun a past sub-graph in Cylc 7 than in current Cylc 8, because Cylc 8 requires some understanding of the graph to identify initial tasks to trigger and off-group prerequisites to set to prevent a stall, versus selecting and resetting pool tasks in the Cylc 7 GUI.
+It may be easier to rerun a past sub-graph in Cylc 7 than in current Cylc 8, if all affected Cylc 7 tasks and their parents are still present in the task pool, because Cylc 8 requires some understanding of the graph to identify initial tasks (to trigger) and off-group prerequisites (to set to prevent a stall) versus selecting and resetting pool tasks  to waiting in Cylc 7.

 ## Proposal